somof/CarND-Behavioral-Cloning-work/writeup_report.md

 #### Adding dropout layers

-To prevent overfitting, I had a study to estimate place and times of dropout to add into PilotNet.
+To prevent overfitting, I had a study to estimate how dropout should be added into the model.

-Following figures show learning cirves of two ways to add Dropout layers.
+Following figures show learning curves of two ways adding Dropout layers.
 Left graph is a case that dropouts are inserted every after FC layers.
 Right graph is a case that dropouts are inserted every after FC layers and CNNs.

 <img width=340 src="fig/LossMetrics_NVIDIA2.png"/>
 <img width=340 src="fig/LossMetrics_NVIDIA3.png"/>

-Some studies said that adding dropouts into all after layers is effective, but it is not so remarkable in this case.
+Some other studies said that adding dropouts into all after layers is effective.
-But more dropout seems to cause more fluency of training curve.
+It is not so remarkable in this case, but I took 5 dropout model because more dropouts caused more fluency of training curve.

 #### Shrinking PilotNet

 This PilotNet implementation seems to be too large for our purpose, relative to the NVIDIA paper "Explaining How a Deep Neural Network Trained with End-to-End Learning Steers a Car".

-On the other hand, both of the project and PilotNet have similar input image size, the feature map of PilotNet then would work well for the project, too.
+On the other hand, both of the project and PilotNet have similar input image size, therefore the feature map of the model would work as well as PilotNet.

-So I deceided to shrink the fully-connected layers (dense layers) of the PilotNet to prevent overfitting.
+So I deceided to shrink only the fully-connected layers (dense layers) of the PilotNet to prevent overfitting.